squidney541/MATH545/index.md

 # MATH 545 Applied Linear Algebra

+## Description

+Math 545 is an advanced linear algebra course that builds on the concepts and techniques introduced in Math 235 (Intro Linear Algebra).
+We will study the decomposition of matrices, particularly the LU, QR, Cholesky and SVD decompositions.
+The coursework will be a mix of proof and computation.
+We will also study vector spaces and linear transformations, inner product spaces, orthogonality, spectral theory, and Jordan form.
+We will emphasize applications of these techniques to various problems including solutions of linear systems, least-square fitting, fast Fourier transforms, dynamical systems.
+The final part covers algorithms for computation of eigenpairs, iterative methods for linear systems, etc.

 ## Learning Goals

 * Summarize properties and constructions of matrix decompositions LU, QR, Cholesky and SVD